Breads / Kebab

 Flavor Balance and Seasoning Adjustments

-The main flavor structure of Homemade Pita Pocket comes from Bread flour, Warm water, Active dry yeast, Sugar, and Kosher salt.
+The main flavor structure of Homemade Pita Pocket comes from 500 g bread flour, 325 ml warm water, 7 g active dry yeast, 1 tsp sugar, and 2 tsp kosher salt.
 Those ingredients should be easy to taste in the final dish.
 If the seasoning hides the main ingredient completely, the recipe has lost its center.
 If the main ingredient tastes plain, the seasoning has not done enough work.

 Salt is the quiet foundation.
 It controls flavor, but it also affects texture in meats, doughs, and some vegetable mixtures.
 Add it with intention and taste when possible.
 Under-salted kebab food tastes dull even when the grill marks look perfect; over-salted food makes every garnish feel desperate.